-To investigate the effect of the single mutation G213L on the assembly of the T3SS complex, we examined the effect of G213L mutation on the ability of EscV protein to properly integrate into the T3SS complex.
-For this purpose, we grew EPEC WT and EPEC ΔescV strain transformed with EscVwt-V5, EscVG213A-V5 and EscVG213L-V5 under T3SS-inducing conditions.
-We prepared crude membranes and analyzed them by BN-PAGE and immunobloting.
-BN-PAGE analysis showed that ΔescV mutant strain transformed with EscVwt-V5 and EscVG213A-V5 migrated mainly as a large complex at the top of the gel, while the EscVG213L-V5 integration into the complex appiered to be impaired (Figure 7B).
+To investigate the effect of the single mutation G213L on the assembly of the T3SS complex, we examined the ability of mutant EscV proteins to properly integrate into the T3SS complex.
+For this purpose, we grew EPEC WT and EPEC ΔescV strain transformed with EscVwt-V5, EscVG213A-V5, and EscVG213L-V5 under T3SS-inducing conditions.
+We prepared crude membranes and analyzed them by BN-PAGE and immunoblotting.
+BN-PAGE analysis showed that ΔescV mutant strain transformed with EscVwt-V5 and EscVG213A-V5 migrated mainly as a large complex to the top of the gel, while the EscVG213L-V5 integration into the complex appeared to be impaired (Fig. 7B).
 To confirm that the altered running pattern of EscVG213L-V5 mutant form was not due to reduced protein expression, the crude membrane extracts were analyzed by SDS-PAGE and immunoblotting using anti-V5 antibody.
-We detected lower expression level of EscVG213L-V5 relative to EscVwt-V5 and EscVG213A-V5, but not to a level that explains the significant reduction in complex formation (Figure 7B).
+We detected a lower expression level of EscVG213L-V5 relative to EscVwt-V5 and EscVG213A-V5, but not to a level that explains the significant reduction in complex formation (Fig. 7B).
 Overall, our results indicate that the GxxxG motif, and more specifically the glycine at position 213, are critical for the proper EscV integration into the T3SS complex.

 Discussion

-The high sequence conservation within the sequence of EscV TMD6 and the conserved GxxxG motif within TMD5 (Fig. 1B), together with the numerous studies regarding TMDs-derived oligomerization of membrane complexes (Fink et al., 2012), urged us to examine whether EscV TMDs are involved in the protein oligomerization.
+The high conservation of the sequence of EscV TMD6 and the conserved GxxxG motif within TMD5 (Fig. 1B), together with the numerous studies regarding TMDs-derived oligomerization of membrane complexes (Fink et al., 2012), urged us to examine whether EscV TMDs are involved in the protein oligomerization.
 Results using the isolated ToxR system demonstrated that TMD5 and TMD6 exhibited strong self-oligomerization activities, with activities similar to that of the well-characterized GpA TMD sequence (Fig. 2A).

 To investigate whether TMD5 and TMD6 sequences are critical for the activity of the full-length protein, we replaced each of these TMDs with an alternative hydrophobic sequence (7L9A).
 The plasmids encoding TMD5- or TMD6-exchanged EscV versions were transformed into ΔescV null strain and their T3SS activity was examined.
 We found that expression of either EscV-TMD5ex-His or EscV-TMD6ex-His failed to complement the T3SS activity of EPEC ΔescV strain while the expression of EscVwt-His restored T3SS (Fig. 4A).
 Infection of HeLa cells with bacterial strains that express either TMD5- or TMD6-exchanged EscV versions were non-virulent and demonstrated JNK degradation profiles comparable to uninfected cells (Fig. 4B).
-Since we observed that the membrane localization of EscV, both the WT and the TMD-exchanged versions, was not disrupted (Fig. 5), we concluded that EscV TMD5 and TMD6 are critical not only for proper membrane anchoring but also for T3SS activity and EPEC ability to infect host cells as they cannot be replaced by an alternative hydrophobic sequence.
+Since we observed that the membrane localization of both WT and TMD-exchanged EscVs was not disrupted (Fig. 5), we concluded that EscV TMD5 and TMD6 are critical not only for proper membrane anchoring but also for T3SS activity and EPEC’s ability to infect host cells as they cannot be replaced by an alternative hydrophobic sequence.
 Based on the ToxR results, we presume that TMD5 and TMD6 are involved in protein oligomerization although we did not detect complete complex dissociation for T3SS with TMD-exchanged variants (Fig. 6).
 These results suggest that EscV TMD5 and TMD6 are not crucial for the global assembly or stability of the T3SS complex but rather that they are involved in promoting the proper TMD-TMD interactions within the complex and their overall orientation to allow passage of T3SS substrates.